PsychNeuro/ed1/book/chapter-05.md

 * Mathematically, this place coding of frequency is effectively the same as performing a *fourier transform* of the original sound waves, resulting in a **spectrogram**, typically plotted with time on the X axis and frequency on the Y axis ([@fig:fig-spectrogram]).
 By splitting out different frequencies across different neurons, it becomes easier to recognize patterns across these frequencies --- e.g., the distinctive patterns of human speech, called *formants* that are characteristic patterns of frequency changes over time, as shown in the figure.
 This pattern recognition process in speech is very similar to the process of pattern recognition in images, which is why the same kinds of higher-level cortical pathways and principles apply to both.

 In short, after the subcortical auditory pathways transduce and transform the sound signal into something like a spectrogram, the auditory cortex does the same kind of compression and contrast processing of the auditory signals, extracting simpler ways of summarizing all of the sound information through a series of hierarchical layers.
 At the upper levels, which we are consciously aware of, we have things like "Max wants a banana", summarizing a long complex auditory stimulus with a relatively few bits of information.

+An important finding in auditory speech perception, known as the **McGurk effect**, demonstrates that our different sensory modalities are constantly interacting, much in the same way as the multiple constraint satisfaction demonstration from [@fig:fig-the-cat].
+In the McGurk effect, a video of a person saying one word is combined with the audio of that person saying a different word, and often the participant perceives a third word that represents an attempt to combine the auditory and visual signals [@McGurkMacDonald76].
+This shows that we are all implicitly lip readers, and indeed other studies show that we gain significant robustness in speech perception by simultaneously doing lip reading.
+This is also a demonstration of the benefits of pervasive +bidirectional connectivity throughout the cortex, so that all relevant information can be brought to bear on interpreting sensory inputs.

 ## Other Senses